Annealing Temperature Calculator

 Their values are determined with other formulas, depending on the composition and length of the filaments.

 ⚠️ The constant works only when you use temperatures measured in Celsius.
-For Fahrenheit, the constant is , and for Kelvin, it's .
+For Fahrenheit, the constant is , and for Kelvin, it's : learn how to convert between those units with our temperature conversion tool.

 The annealing temperature controls how the primer fragments join the target strands.
 A higher temperature means that the bonds between the primer and the target may not form at all.
 On the other hand, lower temperatures allow for bonding on the incorrect sequence of bases.